PlayStation 4 Fortnite Players Unable to Play on Switch, Sony Responds in Update

 Since posting the original story, several mainstream news outlets have picked up on the issue plaguing PlayStation players from using their Fortnite account on the Switch, eliciting a response from Sony.
 Sony responded to the BBC after they picked up on the initial story, stating, ”With … more than 80 million monthly active users on PlayStation Network, we’ve built a huge community of gamers who can play together on Fortnite and all online titles.
 We also offer Fortnite cross-play support with PC, Mac, iOS, and Android devices, expanding the opportunity for Fortnite fans on PS4 to play with even more gamers on other platforms.

-Instead of directly referring to the issue at hand, regarding not being able to play on the Switch using the same account, Sony instead brought up the fact that cross-play is supported with PC, Mac and mobile platforms.
+Instead of directly referring to the issue at hand, regarding not being able to play on the Switch using the same account, Sony brought up that cross-play is supported with PC, Mac and mobile platforms.
 Sony ended with, “We have nothing further to add beyond this at this point.”

 The original story can be read below: